Tedious and outdated sexist jokes are sadly not outliers

 Pilita Clark: The world has changed in ways that some men still don’t seem to understand

-Mr Kestel committed a number of errors, the least of which is the joke itself.
-Yes, it smacks of tedious clichés about how men and women relate and yes, it suggests the sender thinks his audience is entirely male
+Damian Kestel committed a number of errors, the least of which is the joke itself.
+Yes, it smacks of tedious cliches about how men and women relate and yes, it suggests the sender thinks his audience is entirely male

 One day last week, I was picking through the usual barrage of morning emails when I discovered someone had sent me an unusually interesting message.